rl-institut/SimBA/docs/source/simba_features.rst

 | The following costs are calculated as both total and annual, depending on the lifetime of each component.
 See `SpiceEV documentation <https://spice-ev.readthedocs.io/en/latest/charging_strategies_incentives.html#incentive-scheme>`_ for the calculation of electricity costs.

 * Investment
-    * **Busses**: Costs for all busses used in the simulation.
-Costs include battery swaps, depending on the lifetime of both busses and batteries.
+    * **Buses**: Costs for all buses used in the simulation.
+Costs include battery swaps, depending on the lifetime of both buses and batteries.
     * **Charging infrastructure**: Costs for all depot and opportunity charging stations, depending on the number of actually used charging stations at each grid connector.
     * **Grid connectors**: Costs for grid connectors and transformers, depending on the voltage level and the distance to the grid.
     * **Garages**: Costs for workstations and charging infrastructure at garages.
     * **Stationary storages**: Costs for stationary batteries at depot and opportunity stations, depending on its capacity.
 * Maintenance
-    * Depending on the lifetime of each component maintenance costs are calculated for busses, charging infrastructure, grid connectors and stationary storages.
+    * Depending on the lifetime of each component maintenance costs are calculated for buses, charging infrastructure, grid connectors and stationary storages.
 * Electricity
     * **Power procurement**: Costs for the procurement of energy.
     * **Grid fees**: Costs for power and energy price, depending on the voltage level and the utilization time per year.